Power Fire: Background

-California's wildfire season was milder in 2004 than in the previous year.
+California's 2004 wildfire season was milder than the previous year.
 Over the course of the year a total of 7,898 individual wildfires burned a total of 311024 acres.
-Prior to the Power Fire in early October, wildfires had burned over 171000 acres.
+Prior to the Power Fire in early October, over 171000 acres had burned.

 Progression

 The Power Fire was ignited on Wednesday, October 6, 2004, by employees of Quanta Services subsidiary VCS Sub (or Provco).
 They had been hired by electric utility Pacific Gas and Electric Company (PG&E) to clear vegetation from around a 12-kilovolt transmission line near the utility's dam at Salt Springs Reservoir in the Eldorado National Forest.
 During their work the employees took a break to smoke in a forested area and left their cigarettes lit, starting the fire.

-The Power Fire, named for the nearby hydroelectric powerhouse, was located on the north side of the reservoir.
+The Power Fire, named for the nearby hydroelectric powerhouse, was located on the north side of Salt Springs Reservoir.
 The fire proceeded to burn along the north side of the Mokelumne River canyon in Amador County, approximately 17 mi east of the community of Pioneer.

 The fire burned for six days, and by midday on Tuesday, October 12, the fire had been declared contained at roughly 490 acres.
 That afternoon and overnight, sustained winds of 40 mph carried embers more than 2 mi downwind, reinvigorating and expanding the fire.
-Without aircraft to help slow the spread, by the morning of Wednesday, October 13 the fire had burned more than 4600 acres and was 10 percent contained.
+By the morning of Wednesday, October 13 the fire had burned more than 4600 acres and was 10 percent contained.
 At this point the resources engaged on the fire included more than 20 handcrews, 10 bulldozers, seven helicopters, and four air tankers.

 In the evening on Thursday, October 14, the fire had burned 12000 acres and was 35 percent contained.
-On Friday, October 15, the fire had burned 12500 acres and remained 35 percent contained.
-By October 16, the fire had burned 12900 acres and was 40 percent contained.
-The following day, the area burned increased to about 16800 acres and containment reached 50 percent.
+On the 15th, the figures were 12500 acres and 35 percent containment, and on the 16th, 12900 acres and 40 percent containment.
+By October 17th the burned area had increased to 16800 acres and containment had reached 50 percent.